SirSplat/pgtapme/README.md

 And there you have it.
 A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP TESTS :)

+# Whats coming next?
+* Add a scrapper to get the pgTAP available tests from []()
+* Determine which code.src.writers are required and create them if they don't exist or replace them if the syntax has changed
+* Determine which code.src.getters are required and create them if they don't exist or replace them if the syntax has changed
+* Determine which code.src.module_types they belong to and create new module_types or update existing module_types
+* I'm sure I'll think of more at some point

+Just as an FYI here.
+I have no idea how I'm going to acheive that, but I'm going to give it my best shot.
+So don't hold your breath for those releases, it may take a while :)

 # Copyright and License
 [MIT License](./LICENSE)